Understanding Branded vs. Generic Crop Protection Products

 The label is the best place to find the specifics on a product.
 Compare more branded and generic products labels for free with CDMS Label Database or on FBN.com.

-A generic product usually is a similar product as a branded product but made by a different company.
+A generic product is usually similar to a branded product but made by a different company.

 Generic active ingredients are held to the same regulatory standards as branded active ingredients.

-Branded companies may purchase a.i. from the same manufacturing plant as generic companies.
+Branded companies may purchase active ingredients from the same manufacturing plant as generic companies.

 Generic chemicals tend to cost less than their branded equivalents.

 Competition is good for farmers!
 Generic products give farmers more options and lead to lower input prices.

 When choosing to use generic products instead of branded products, it's about understanding what you get for the higher price you pay.
 Is the brand premium you pay worth the extra cost for you?
 If you’re interested in exploring cost-saving and performance-enhancing strategies and don’t want manufacturer bundles, generics might be for you.